Hazardous Waste Disposal

 - To determine if chemical deactivation or drain disposal is an option, you must contact Environmental Management.

-- In all BYU non-laboratories spaces, containers of hazardous chemical wastes must be labeled with the identity of the chemical(s) AND the words "Hazardous Waste".
+- Label containers of hazardous chemical wastes with the identity of the chemical(s) AND the words "Hazardous Waste".

-- Store your unwanted lab material containers and hazardous waste containers within the room in which they are generated.
+- Store hazardous waste containers within the room in which they are generated in.

 - Recommended practices that should be followed:

-- Always maintain a well-ordered and tidy workplace.
+- Always maintain a neat and orderly workplace.

-- Use secondary containment bins or trays to store your unwanted lab material and chemical waste containers in.
+- Use secondary containment bins or trays to store your chemical waste containers in.

-- Store your unwanted lab material and waste containers in a designated place.
+- Store your waste containers in a designated place.

-.
 All waste containers must be labeled appropriately.
-EPA regulations state that lids must be screwed on containers when material is not being added on or removed.
+EPA regulations state that lids must be screwed on waste containers when waste is not being added or removed.